Saeed-dev2/MPU6050_SENSOR/README.md

 - [Usage](#usage)

 ## Introduction
 The MPU6050 is a popular sensor that combines a 3-axis accelerometer and a 3-axis gyroscope.
-This project illustrates how to set up the MPU6050 with an ESP32 microcontroller to read the sensor data and log it using the ESP-IDF framework.
+This project illustrates how to set up the MPU6050 with an ESP32 microcontroller to read the sensor data and log it using the ESP-IDF Framework.

 ## Features
 - I2C communication with MPU6050 sensor.